pdstools.pega_io

 read_multi_zip(→ polars.LazyFrame)

-read_zipped_file(→ Tuple[io.BytesIO, str])
+read_zipped_file(→ tuple[io.BytesIO, str])

-Read a zipped NDJSON file.
+Read a Pega zipped NDJSON dataset export.

 Package Contents

-class Anonymization(path_to_files: str, temporary_path: str = '/tmp/anonymisation', output_file: str = 'anonymised.parquet', skip_columns_with_prefix: List[str] | None = None, batch_size: int = 500, file_limit: int | None = None)
+class Anonymization(path_to_files: str, temporary_path: str | None = None, output_file: str = 'anonymised.parquet', skip_columns_with_prefix: list[str] | tuple[str, Ellipsis] | None = None, batch_size: int = 500, file_limit: int | None = None)

 Parameters: